ra-yanm/370-project/README.md

 ## Usage

-- **Login**: Use your user ID or email and password to log in.
+- **Login**: Use your user ID or email and password to log in. (found in the users table in the database)
 - **Notes**: Browse courses and notes, suggest edits, or add new notes (faculty/students/st).
 - **Requests**: Submit section swap or thesis group requests.
 - **Notices**: Post or view general and lost & found notices.
 - **Alumni**: Arrange or join meetups if you are an alumni (alumni).

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License

 This project is for educational purposes.

 ---

-**Note:** Make sure to secure your secret keys and database credentials before deploying to